Collection Development Policy

 Public libraries’ standards nationwide, budget parameters and space availability influence the Library’s policy.
 Access to specialized and comprehensive collections that exist elsewhere in the greater San Diego area may be provided through interlibrary loan and direct referral.

 Escondido Public Library offers a broad choice of circulating print and non-print materials that are selected to accommodate the diversity of tastes, reading levels, languages, and interests of users of all ages.
-These items come in a variety of formats such as traditional print, large print, books on CD, eBooks, on-line resources and e-Audiobooks.
-The Library's local history archive, the Pioneer Room, provides a non-circulating collection of materials relating to the history of Escondido.
+These items come in a variety of formats such as traditional print, large print, audiobooks, eBooks, on-line resources and e-Audiobooks.
+The Library’s local history archive, the Pioneer Room, provides a non-circulating collection of materials relating to the history of Escondido.

 Philosophy of Selection